dimitri-yatsenko/datajoint-book/book/00-intro/00-preface.md

 # Contributions

-We welcome and appreciate your contributions to this book, whether as a reviewer or as a contributor.
+I welcome and appreciate your contributions to this book, whether as a reviewer or as a contributor.
 All contributions will be gratefully acknowledged.
+Please feel free to contact me directly or submit an issue in the book's GitHub repository.